nabilseid/nabilseid.github.io/docs/blog/posts/note-grokking-algorithms.md

 **Steps**

 - Go through the list of items and take out the smallest value
-- Repeat this until all items have been sorted
+- Repeat this until all items have been sorted.

+!!! tip "Call Stack"

+    The stack is a data structure that which the first data pulled from the stack is the last data pushed to it.
+It is used in the computer memory to execute programs.
+This  stack is called call stack.
+Whenever a function is called it is pushed to the call stack and when the function returns something it is popped out of the stack.